-\sn {\bf \bul NIRCam Snowballs:}\ NIRCam detectors can show large artifacts that resemble ``snowballs'' when an energetic cosmic ray impact occurs.\footnote{ \url{https://jwst-docs.stsci.edu/data-artifacts-and-features/snowballs-artifact}} By far most of the CR-hits only impact a few detector pixels, but snowballs can affect several hundred pixels.
-They occur approximately at the rate of 50 snowballs per 1000 sec of exposure time in each NIRCam detector.
-Our four-point dithers in general enable the pipeline to remove many of the snowball artifacts, but this process is not perfect.
-E.g., Figure~\ref{fig:fig2} shows several dim green rings left over from snowballs that were not fully removed in the drizzling process of the JWIDF F200W images.
-Because the drizzle weight maps give these pixels a lower weight, we can still run catalogs on this image.
-We therefore vet these catalogs carefully and mask out all areas that are visibly affected by residual snowballs when doing faint object counts in \S\ \ref{sec4}.
-That is, any large remaining defects that generate a local excess in the object catalogs are subsequently masked before running our final catalogs.
+\sn {\bf \bul NIRCam Snowballs:}\ NIRCam detectors can show large artifacts that resemble ``snowballs'' when an energetic cosmic ray impact occurs.\footnote{ \url{https://jwst-docs.stsci.edu/data-artifacts-and-features/snowballs-artifact}} The vast majority of CR hits impact only a few detector pixels, but snowballs can affect several hundred pixels.
+They occur approximately at a rate of 50 snowballs per 1000~s of exposure time in each NIRCam detector.
+Our four-point dithers enable the pipeline to remove many of the snowball artifacts, but this process is not perfect.
+E.g., Figure~\ref{fig:fig2} shows {\ch a few} dim green rings left over from snowballs that were not fully removed in the drizzling process of the JWIDF F200W images.
+Because the drizzle weight-maps give these pixels a lower weight, we can still derive catalogs from this image.
+Nevertheless, we vet these catalogs carefully and mask out areas that are visibly affected by residual snowballs when doing faint object counts as in Section~\ref{sec4}.
+That is, any large remaining defects that generate a local excess in the object catalogs are masked before running our final catalogs.

-\sn {\bf \bul NIRCam PSFs:}\ JWST NIRCam Point Spread Functions are detailed on the STSCI website.\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-predicted-performance/nircam-point-spread-functions}} We generated JWST PSFs with the \texttt{WebbPSF} tool.\footnote{ \url{https://www.stsci.edu/jwst/science-planning/proposal-planning-toolbox/psf-simulation-tool}} Brighter star images (Section~\ref{sec41}) have PSF FWHM values consistent with a diffraction limited telescope at 1.1~\mum\ wavelength \citep{Rigby2022}, \ie\ much better than the JWST Observatory requirement of a diffraction limit that was designed and kept during development at 2.00~\mum\ (Section~\ref{sec43}).
+\sn {\bf \bul NIRCam PSFs:}\ JWST NIRCam Point Spread Functions are detailed on the STSCI website.\footnote{ \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-performance/nircam-point-spread-functions}} We generated JWST PSFs with the \texttt{WebbPSF} tool.\footnote{ \url{https://www.stsci.edu/jwst/science-planning/proposal-planning-toolbox/psf-simulation-tool}} Brighter star images (Section~\ref{sec41}) have PSF FWHM values consistent with a diffraction limited telescope at 1.1~\mum\ wavelength \citep{Rigby2022}, \ie\ much better than the JWST Observatory requirement of a diffraction limit that was designed and kept during development at 2.0~\mum\ (Section~\ref{sec44}).